After the Storm

 Tempus Fugit

 Size: 150 x 200 cm.
-Copper wire and metal items, like remains from old watches.
+Wall hanging.
+Copper wire and metal items, like remains from old watches and found objects, and items made from wine bottle tops and beer cans.
 Knitting and plaiting.

 The Latin expression «Tempus Fugit»is pointing to the time that flies, and is often seen as embossing on watches.